Eyeseek-org/Answer/README.md

 ## Getting Started

+Contribution - Project was created during Moralis x Google hackathon as open-source initiative, contributions are welcomed.
 This is an example of how you can set up your project locally.
 To get a local copy up and running follow these simple example steps.

 1. Fork the repo